-The AEM team at Adobe has been working closely with the open source project NotSoSerial to assist in mitigating the vulnerabilities described in CVE-2015-7501.
+The AEM team at Adobe worked closely with the open-source project NotSoSerial to help in mitigating the vulnerabilities described in CVE-2015-7501.
 NotSoSerial is licensed under the Apache 2 license and includes ASM code licensed under its own BSD-like license.

 The agent jar included with this package is Adobe’s modified distribution of NotSoSerial.

-By default, the agent will perform a block list check against current known vulnerable classes.
-This block list is intended to protect you from the current list of exploits that use this type of vulnerability.
+By default, the agent performs a blocklist check against current known vulnerable classes.
+This blocklist is intended to protect you from the current list of exploits that use this type of vulnerability.

 The agent is intended to help mitigate the latest known vulnerable classes.
 If your project is deserializing untrusted data, it may still be vulnerable to denial of service attacks, out of memory attacks, and unknown future deserialization exploits.

-If you have previously installed the serialization hotfix for AEM 6.1, please remove the agent start commands from your java execution line.
+If you have previously installed the serialization hotfix for AEM 6.1, remove the agent start commands from your Java™ run line.

 Install the com.adobe.cq.cq-serialization-tester bundle.

 Look for the serialization bundle and start it.
 Doing so dynamically autoloads the NotSoSerial agent.